StephanSchmiedmayer/PythonTemplate/README.md

    Be aware that this will also add the MIT License of this project.

+3. Squash all commits to a single initial commit:

+   `git reset $(git commit-tree HEAD^{tree} -m ".") && git commit --amend -m "Add template"`

+4. Remove template remote:

+   `git remote rm template`

-3. [Once per machine] Make sure poetry puts the virtual environment into this project, otherwise VSCode can have problems picking it up.
+5. [Once per machine] Make sure poetry puts the virtual environment into this project, otherwise VSCode can have problems picking it up.
 For more info see [stackoverflow](https://stackoverflow.com/a/64434542).

    `poetry config virtualenvs.in-project true`